 Time is a funny thing.
 It can move so slowly when you’re waiting in line or stuck in traffic.
-On the other hand, it can go crazy fast when you’re doing an activity you enjoy.
+On the other hand, it can go so very fast when you’re doing an activity you enjoy.
 It can also very easily “slip away” as we keep ourselves busy with stuff we don’t even really have an interest in.

 Or am I the only one who gets easily distracted “researching” something on the internet that doesn’t matter in the long run?